revoltchat/documentation/docs/contributing.md

 Keep in mind, the **free memory** recommendation is specifically about **free memory**, you should have more to buffer for any applications you use such as: Communications, Browser, Music Player, etc.

-If you have around `24GB` and especially around `16GB` of memory, you should be using Linux with swap enabled or else you'll find yourself running out frequently.
+If you have around `24GB` and especially around `16GB` of memory, you should be using Linux with swap enabled or else you may find yourself running out frequently.

 Ideal machines for working with the full stack have `32GB` or more of memory to buffer for the stack and other apps.